-We are currently conducting a Phase 2 multi-center, double-blind, randomized, placebo-controlled clinical trial to evaluate the efficacy and safety of elafibranor after 12 weeks of treatment in patients with PBC and inadequate response to UDCA.
-The trial is fully enrolled and the 45 patients have been randomized to one of three treatment arms, receiving either elafibranor 80 mg, elafibranor 120 mg or placebo.
-Clinical centers are open in the United States and in three European countries.
+In December 2018, we announced positive preliminary results, including achievement of the primary endpoint and the composite endpoint, from our Phase 2 multi-center, double-blind, randomized, placebo-controlled clinical trial to evaluate the efficacy and safety of elafibranor after 12 weeks of treatment in patients with PBC and inadequate response to UDCA.
+The trial was conducted at multiple clinical centers in the United States and in three European countries and enrolled a total of 45 patients.
+The patients were randomized into one of three treatment arms, receiving either elafibranor 80 mg, elafibranor 120 mg or placebo.

-The primary objective of the trial is to determine the effect of daily oral administration of elafibranor on ALP in these patients, based on relative change from baseline serum ALP levels compared to placebo.
-In addition to assessing the tolerability and safety of elafibranor in patients with PBC, secondary endpoints include assessment of elafibranor 80 mg and 120 mg as compared to placebo on several outcome measures, including:
+The primary objective of the trial was to determine the effect of daily oral administration of elafibranor on ALP in these patients, based on relative change from baseline serum ALP levels compared to placebo.
+In addition to assessing the tolerability and safety of elafibranor in patients with PBC, secondary endpoints included assessment of elafibranor 80 mg and 120 mg as compared to placebo on several outcome measures, including:

-- composite endpoint composed of ALP and bilirubin, with response defined as (1) ALP less that 1.67 times the upper limit or normal, or ULN, (2) total bilirubin within normal limits and (3) a reduction of ALP of more than 15%; - changes in patients' risk scores as measured by several PBC risk scoring systems (Paris I and II, Toronto I and II and UK-PBC); - change from baseline in pruritis, as measured by a 5-D itch scale and visual analogue scale; and - change from baseline in quality of life, as measured by PBC-40, a patient-derived questionnaire.
+- composite endpoint composed of ALP and bilirubin, with response defined as (1) ALP less than 1.67 times the upper limit or normal, or ULN, (2) total bilirubin within normal limits and (3) a reduction of ALP of more than 15%; - changes in patients' risk scores as measured by several PBC risk scoring systems (Paris I and II, Toronto I and II and UK-PBC); - change from baseline in pruritis, as measured by a 5-D itch scale and visual analogue scale; and - change from baseline in quality of life, as measured by PBC-40, a patient-derived questionnaire.